london-escience/tempss/doc/BuildingTemplatesXML.md

 *__fileName__*: A complex type providing a file browse button to enable selection of a local file.

+*__fileNameString__*: A complex type providing a text box with file browse button to enable selection of a local file.
+This selects only the file name, not the content.

 *__geometryFileName__* and *__BoundaryDetails__*: These are special types that are detailed in the "*Handling input geometries and boundary conditions*" section below.

 #### Additional elements